thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 CHECK:	Fig 1b: NGC 1560 mass density and potential

 CHECK:	Fig 2a: NGC 1560 circular velocity of a spheroid vs fig1a velocity of spheroid
+CHECK:	Fig 2a: NGC 1560 - sampled rotation velocity of spheroid from 1992 Broeils

-TODO:	Fig 2b: NGC 1560 luminosity profile
+FIXME:	Fig 2b: NGC 1560 luminosity profile
+CHECK:	Fig 2b: NGC 1560 - sampled luminosity from 1992 Broeils table 3

-CHECK:	Fig 3a: NGC 1560 luminosity profile, adjusted (using the Appendix D variables) (The Section 7 description of the Luminosity profile doesn't seem to match the Section 7 graph... is it fig 2b maybe?)
+CHECK:	Fig 3a: NGC 1560 luminosity profile, adjusted (using the Appendix D variables)
+CHECK:	Fig 3a: NGC 1560 - sampled luminosity from 1992 Broeils table 3
+(The Section 7 description of the Luminosity profile doesn't seem to match the Section 7 graph... is it fig 2b maybe?)

 FIXME:	Fig 3b: NGC 1560 Sersic index